STATEWIDE KELP AND EELGRASS HEALTH AND CONSERVATION PLAN

 DNR will:

-• Build on existing research to map and prioritize areas in decline, and areas where restoration may be possible and would most benefit nearshore ecosystem function;
+- Build on existing research to map and prioritize areas in decline, and areas where restoration may be possible and would most benefit nearshore ecosystem function;

-• Identify potential stressors impacting the health and vitality of kelp forests and eelgrass meadows in order to improve effectiveness of conservation and restoration efforts;
+- Identify potential stressors impacting the health and vitality of kelp forests and eelgrass meadows in order to improve effectiveness of conservation and restoration efforts;

-• Collaborate with Tribal Nations and other regional partners on identifying coordinated actions and success measures; and
+- Collaborate with Tribal Nations and other regional partners on identifying coordinated actions and success measures; and

-• Continue to track the abundance and distribution of kelp forests and eelgrass meadows to evaluate the success measures and to inform adaptive management of the plan and actions
+- Continue to track the abundance and distribution of kelp forests and eelgrass meadows to evaluate the success measures and to inform adaptive management of the plan and actions

-The Draft Prioritization Plan outlines the process to prioritize at least 10,000 acres of kelp and eelgrass habitat by 2040 through a collaboratively developed framework.
+The Kelp Forest and Eelgrass Meadow Health and Conservation Prioritization Plan (Prioritization Plan) outlines the process to prioritize at least 10,000 acres of kelp and eelgrass habitat by 2040 through a collaboratively developed framework.

-The Draft Prioritization Plan outlines a broad statewide process to identify high value habitat, followed by sub-basin scale engagement for local identification of priority areas.
+The Prioritization Plan outlines a broad statewide process to identify high value habitat, followed by sub-basin scale engagement for local identification of priority areas.
 The outputs of this draft plan represent the first step of using more coarse, high-level data at the state scale, and will be followed starting in 2024 with additional engagement to integrate high-context, region-specific knowledge, and data at the sub-basin scale.

-Our next steps will be initially focused on three pilot sub-basins for additional engagement and site selection, however DNR intends to engage in conversations about conservation and recovery in all sub-basins as we work toward our 10,000-acre goal.
+Our next steps will be initially focused on three sub-basins for additional engagement and site selection, however DNR intends to engage in conversations about conservation and recovery in all sub-basins as we work toward our 10,000-acre goal.

-The Kelp and Eelgrass Engagement Plan is now available.
 The statewide Kelp Forest and Eelgrass Meadow Health and Conservation Plan will be developed through a collaborative planning process to proactively assess and prioritize areas for coordinated conservation and restoration activities of kelp forests and eelgrass meadows throughout the Puget Sound and along the Washington Coastline.
 To guide this collaborative process, DNR created the Kelp and Eelgrass Engagement Plan which identified the pathways, tools, and opportunities for engagement of tribes, the public, and stakeholders in development of the Statewide Kelp Forest and Eelgrass Meadow Health and Conservation Plan.

 BACKGROUND